Agsyah/Base-Roleplay-Script/README.md

 ### Introduction

 > I'd like to call this an "advanced" base-script for a role-play gamemode server.
-I wrote the entire script from scratch and started the development on August 11th, 2017.
-After spending months on learning PAWN, I decided to make my own script from scratch.
-I spent few months on scripting my primary script and did pretty good and reached 30,000 lines of code with little to no bugs which I was proud of.
-I decided to make another script for release and just to get opinions and criticism from other members of the SA-MP forums and track my progression.

 ### Downloading